NoSleepTillLambos/ChitChat/README.md

 `Peer Reviews` were conducted by my fellow students and lecturer.
 The following feedback I found useful:

-* I started off using the old xml files becuase they made more sense to me but after spending some time with Jetpack compose it proved to be so much simpler of this functionality
+* I started off using the old xml files becuase they made more sense to me but after spending some time with Jetpack compose it proved to be so much simpler than i expected

-### Future Implementation
+## Future Implementation
 <!-- stipulate functionality and improvements that can be implemented in the future. -->

 * In the future i would like to add the ability to send images